-“Shoyu (醤油)”, known as soy sauce in English-speaking countries, is a quintessential Japanese seasoning, together with Miso fermented soybean paste.
-In recent years, the soy seasoning Shoyu is widely used in many countries and can easily be obtained even outside of Japan using online shopping sites.
+“Shoyu (醤油)”, known as soy sauce in English, is a quintessential Japanese seasoning, together with miso fermented soybean paste.

-Shoyu is one of the seasonings that are most commonly used in households in Japan, and many Japanese prefer soy sauce to any other seasoning and use it in almost any food, including Onigiri (rice balls), steak, and salad.
+Shoyu or soy sauce has been a kitchen staple in households in Japan, where many people prefer it to any other seasoning and use it in almost any food, including onigiri, steak, and salad.

-Actually, the basic recipe for Ninniku Shoyu-zuke is quite simple as follows.
-By the way, the resulting garlic soy sauce can be preserved for up to one month in the refrigerator.
+Ninniku shoyu is relatively easy to make, as seen in this recipe.
+The resulting garlic soy sauce can be preserved for up to a month in the fridge.

-- Remove the skin of garlic cloves, then cut off the root end of each garlic clove
+- Remove the skin of garlic cloves (1 head) and cut off the root ends.

-- Put soy sauce (100 ml) in a jar sterilized by boiling and infuse the prepared cloves of garlic (one head) in it
+- Put soy sauce (100 ml) in a jar (sterilized by boiling in water), and add the prepared cloves.

-- Close a lid and let the sauce rest for 2 weeks in the refrigerator
+- Close the lid and let the sauce rest for two weeks in the fridge.